Drake Accounting®: How do I generate, process, print, and e-file Forms W-2 and W-3 using the payroll function?

 - Submitting the file.
 Return to the Transmit W-2 screen located under e-Filings > W-2 > Transmit File.

 - Select the option that W-2 files have been tested using AccuWage.
 Then, click the link Click here to link to the Social Security Website.
-This will take you to the Social Security website where you can log in and complete the e-file process by uploading the file from step 4(b)(iii).
+This will take you to the Social Security website where you can log in and complete the e-file process by uploading the file that you created earlier.

 - After completing the process, you will receive an acknowledgement that the SSA has accepted the file format you have transmitted.